Skip to content

 What's the difference between training and an executive talk?

 Training upskills the team to work with AI.
-An executive talk gives leadership context and criteria to decide; it's not applied training.
+An executive talk gives leadership the context and the questions to decide; it's not applied training.

 Tell us your case and we'll propose the format that fits.